AckeeCZ/apythia/README.md

 ### `http` (core module)

 This is the heart of Apythia:
-- Contains all HTTP-related abstractions and the DSL for arranging responses and asserting requests.
+- Contains all HTTP-related abstractions and the DSL for mocking responses and asserting requests.
 - Defines the `HttpApythia` abstract class, which serves as the main entry point for mocking and assertions.
 - **No serialization dependency** — everything works with raw strings or bytes by default.
 - Provides a **DSL extension configuration mechanism**: